-- 1.19 A variety of open space types will be provided in each district or local area to meet the diverse recreational needs of residents and visitors, and to contribute to community health. - 1.20 Planning policies for community facilities and open space will encourage multiple use and flexible design to allow for changing needs. - 1.21 Provision of affordable, adaptable and special-needs housing will be promoted throughout the city, as well as modification or redevelopment of existing stock to meet emerging social needs. - 1.22 Urban development will be planned in a manner that promotes community vitality and safety, applying principles of crime prevention through environmental design.
-Provision will also be made for emergency services infrastructure necessary to ensure a high standard of safety for residents and visitors. - 1.23 The needs of people with disabilities will be recognised in all facets of urban planning, particularly including the design and operation of transport and access systems and the assessment of development proposals. - 1.24 All new developments and re-developments will be planned with appropriate and segregated network facilities for pedestrians and cyclists; provision for accessible public transport; a legible and permeable hierarchy of roads; conveniently located commercial and community facilities; and a network of open spaces. - 1.25 Heritage and cultural values will be safeguarded, including in particular those of the Territory's Aboriginal peoples and those derived from both its rural history and urban development as the National Capital.
+- 1.18 Provision will be made for a comprehensive range of readily accessible community, cultural, sporting and recreational facilities, distributed according to the varying needs of different localities and population groups.
+In major centres and developing areas, sites will be safeguarded where necessary for particular community needs. - 1.19 A variety of open space types will be provided in each district or local area to meet the diverse recreational needs of residents and visitors, and to contribute to community health. - 1.20 Planning policies for community facilities and open space will encourage multiple use and flexible design to allow for changing needs. - 1.21 Provision of affordable, adaptable and special-needs housing will be promoted throughout the city, as well as modification or redevelopment of existing stock to meet emerging social needs. - 1.22 Urban development will be planned in a manner that promotes community vitality and safety, applying principles of crime prevention through environmental design.
+Provision will also be made for emergency services infrastructure necessary to ensure a high standard of safety for residents and visitors.

+- 1.23 The needs of people with disabilities will be recognised in all facets of urban planning, particularly including the design and operation of transport and access systems and the assessment of development proposals. - 1.24 New suburban areas will be planned with a legible and permeable hierarchy of roads; conveniently located commercial and community facilities; a network of open spaces; an off-road system for pedestrians and cyclists; and provision for accessible public transport. - 1.25 Heritage and cultural values will be safeguarded, including in particular those of the Territory's Aboriginal peoples and those derived from both its rural history and urban development as the National Capital.
 The distinctive qualities of residential areas and other places, as well as elements of community heritage, will also be recognised and their conservation promoted. - 1.26 Identified places of heritage significance will be protected in accordance with requirements for their conservation contained in the Heritage Register and any relevant heritage guidelines under the Heritage Act 2004.
 Special provisions are included in the Heritage Act for the recognition, registration and conservation of Aboriginal heritage.